Investigating Oil Containment

 Investigating Oil Containment: The Role of Soil in Environmental Protection

-In this lesson, students will explore the interdependence of living organisms and their environment by investigating how different soil types affect oil containment and remediation.
+In this lesson sponsored by ExxonMobil, students will explore the interdependence of living organisms and their environment by investigating how different soil types affect oil containment and remediation.
 Through hands-on experimentation, students will gain insights into the properties of soil, the impact of oil spills, and the environmental strategies used for remediation.

 BIO.
 5 – Students will investigate and evaluate the interdependence of living organisms and their environment.